 The following is presented for informational purposes only.
 Please consult with an attorney for legal advice.

 Sometimes the money just isn’t there.
-We talk about it all the time.
 Things happen, circumstances change, and you’re not able to keep up on your bills.

 If it’s happened to you, you know what happens next: